Dane Valley Way

 Dane Valley Way Open Street Map - Mobile GPS Map with Location tracking

 Near Congleton you could stop off at the excellent Swettenham Arms.
 The 16th century country inn includes a lovely lavender garden where you can enjoy fine food on a summer day.
-You can find them at postcode CW12 2LF for your sat navs.
+You can find them in Swettenham village at postcode CW12 2LF for your sat navs.

 In Holmes Chapel there's the George & Dragon.
 They serve high quality food from the conservatory restaurant, while outside there's a lovely terrace garden for warmer days.
 You can find them on Middlewich Road at postcode CW4 7EA.